 Our Mission

 The Alamo Post exists for one reason: to tell the truth without apology.
-In an age where legacy media has become indistinguishable from activism, where newsrooms run stories through ideological filters before they reach your screen, and where dissent from the approved narrative gets you labeled and silenced.
-We chose a different path.
+In an age where legacy media has become indistinguishable from activism, where newsrooms run stories through ideological filters before they reach your screen, and where dissent from the approved narrative gets you labeled and silenced, we chose a different path.

 We are independent.
 No corporate parent company.
 No party bosses calling the shots.
 No advertisers dictating what we can and cannot say.
 Our loyalty is to our readers, to the facts, and to the principles that built this nation.